Mt. Hebron High School

+Public high school in Ellicott City, Maryland, U.S.

 Mt.
 Hebron High School is a public high school located in Ellicott City, Maryland United States.
 It is part of the Howard County Public School System.

 About the school

 Mt.
 Hebron opened in 1965 as a junior high school.
 When Patapsco Middle School opened nearby in 1969, Mt.
 Hebron was converted into a high school.

 Mt.
 Hebron was ranked 671st in Newsweek magazine's "America's Best High Schools" listing in 2006 and was ranked 598th in 2007.
 It has a 92.4% graduation rate and its latest renovations were completed in 2011.

 Mt.
 Hebron High School is named after the nearby 21,252 acre slave plantation and manor.
 Mt.
 Hebron is a stone home built by Col John Worthington Dorsey for his son Thomas Beale Dorsey in 1808.

 Geography

 Mt.
 Hebron High School is located in suburban Howard County, approximately 10 miles west of Baltimore in Ellicott City.
 It is at the intersection of St. Johns Lane and Route 99, Old Frederick Road, just west of U.S. 29 and north of I-70.